AriaMystt/MousePathTracer/readme.md

 ## 📜 License

-This project is provided "as-is" for creative and analytical use.
+This project is licensed under the MIT License.